SAILING FOR LESS ON DISNEY CRUISES

-6 Tricks for paying less on your next Disney Cruise
+6 Tricks for paying less for your next Disney cruise vacation

 1/Rebook while on board

 This strategy obviously doesn’t apply to first-time cruisers, but when you finally do get on board, I highly recommend making an on-board booking to save money on your next cruise.
 You'll save 10% off the regular cruise fare plus receive on-board credit.
 There are a few restrictions and requirements, so be sure to read the fine print.
 You can cancel and get a refund of the deposit, if you get home and change your mind; but you can’t get the discount once you’ve left the ship.
 If in doubt, book it.
 Recently, DCL began allowing you to book a placeholder instead of an actual sail date.
 This way, you can wait and assign the booking to a particular sailing after you get home.

 2/Use a travel agent who gives on-board credit

 I use a travel agent to book my Disney cruises, because some agents give a large, on-board credit.
 Some people prefer not to use a travel agent, because it means giving up control of certain aspects of their reservations; but for our family, the “free” money is just too much to turn down.
 You can use your credit for spa treatments, gratuities, shore excursions booked through DCL, gift shop purchases, and alcoholic beverages.